reshamas/fastai_deeplearn_part1/tools/paperspace.md

 ---
 ## Part III:  Configuring the Machine
-- this will run a script which will set up the CUDA drivers, the special Python distribution Anaconda, libraries, courses, data
+- this will run a script which will set up the CUDA drivers, the special Python distribution Anaconda, libraries, courses & data
 ```bash
 curl http://files.fast.ai/setup/paperspace | bash
 ```